chalkygames123/japanese-fonts-subsetter/README.md

 Put your font files into the `src` directory and just run: `pipenv run ./make.sh`.

-NOTE: By default, the glyphs included in the subset are:
+Note that by default the glyphs included in the subsets are:

 - All single-byte characters in Shift_JIS except control characters
 - All double-byte characters in Shift_JIS except JIS level-2, level-3 and level-4 kanji